auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 "I think that understanding the benefits of the illusion of free will is the key to the stubbornly enigmatic problem of reconciling it with determinism.
 The problem will dissolve before our eyes once we endow a deterministic machine with the same benefits," Location 5519.

 Well let's look at what neural activations are considered "willed" or intentional and unintentional.
+"Five components make up people's concept of intentionality: an action is considered intentional if a personal has (a) a desire for an outcome, (b) a belief that the action will lead to the outcome, (c) an intention to perform the action, (d) skill to perform the action, and (e) awareness while performing it," [Moral development - Wikipedia](https://en.wikipedia.org/wiki/Moral_development#Cognition_and_intentionality).

 "In many cases, voluntary actions are recognized by a trace they leave in short-term memory, with the trace reflecting a purpose or motivation."
 Pearl uses an example of a soccer game.
 If a player runs to the center of the match, that player understands they are motivated to be in the action of the match.
 Maybe their motivation is to have fun or impress the fans.
 The player takes intentional actions.
 When we pick out a single action, we see how explanations for choices requires reflection.
 If a player chooses to make a shot for the goal or pass to another player, we can only ask later for the player to explain their choice.
 "Rationalization of actions may be a reconstructive, post-action process...In the heat of the game, thousands of input signals compete for the player's attention.
 The crucial decision is which signals to prioritize, and the reasons can hardly be recalled and articulated."

 "AI researchers are therefore trying to answer two questions -- about function and simulation -- with the first driving the second.
 Once we understand what computational function free will serves in our lives, then we can attend to equipping machines with such functions."